LAST UPDATED: 24.05.2022

 Zeb, owner of the van for 6 1/2 years, had brought his family all the way from London to see the murmuration of Starlings (which happens quite often at Redgrave and Lopham).

-These Bongos have a ‘pop-top’ roof which gives enough space for the kids to sleep.
+These Bongos have a ‘pop-top’ roof, like many of the older VW campervans, which gives enough space for the kids to sleep.
 Zeb fitted the chrome wheel arch covers to hide a small amount of rust – quite common on these Mazdas.
 We think it’s a nice finishing touch and makes Betty look even more cool!

 Good to speak with you, Zeb, and we hope you and the family enjoy many more adventures in Betty!

 Our first Toyota in the gallery!
-Like the Mazda Bongo (Van #76, above), these little campervans are excellent for solo travellers or petite couples!
+Like the Mazda Bongo, above, these little campervans are excellent for solo travellers or petite couples!
 Parking is easy compared to the big motorhomes and there’s no need to worry about height barriers either!

 They are slightly bigger than the Bongo’s and have become popular as an alternative to the VWs for van conversions.

-Indeed, these Toyota Granvia’s are actually rather Tardis-like, as the pictures on Autotrader confirm.
-There’s everything inside that you could possibly need (apart from a loo).
+Indeed, these Toyota Granvia’s are actually rather Tardis-like; there’s everything inside that you could possibly need (apart from a loo).

 In good condition they still sell for in excess of £10,000.
 This is a T reg (1998) model and is 4-wheel-drive.